the importance of a private work place

 In 1993 I moved to the United States and had to leave some of my equipment behind, including several tape recorders.
 I did keep my Mirage, my ESQ-1, and my Synton 3000, but added several digital sound modules.
 I also started to use more and more software synthesis.

-External links were up-to-date as per per June 25, 2017, but are subject to change beyond my control.
+External links were up-to-date as per per January 26, 2023, but are subject to change beyond my control.
+Non-secure links have been removed.